Dark Psychological Thriller Available May 1 in Trade Paperback and Ebook

 I always wake up.
 And I always wet the bed.

-Feel free to share this post in email, on Facebook, or Twitter (@LeeAllenHoward).
+Please share this post in email, on Facebook, Twitter (@LeeAllenHoward) or Instagram (@LeeAllenHoward1).

 “Grotesque, bizarre, and uniquely written, The Bedwetter will shake you and scare the piss out of you.” —Stephanie M. Wytovich, Bram Stoker Award-nominated author of Hysteria: A Collection of Madness